fs/omniauth-redirect-proxy/README.md

 ## OmniAuth setup

-In your app you need setup `Omniauth.config.full_host` to `http://oauth-redirect-proxy.herokuapp.com`
+In your app you need setup `OmniAuth.config.full_host` to `http://oauth-redirect-proxy.herokuapp.com`

 And encode `request.base_url` with `Base64.encode64` in to `state` parameter.